PuppyQ08/Cheat-Sheet/algo/README.md

 A common misconception is that a Heap is the same as a Priority Queue, which is not true.
 A priority queue is an abstract data type, while a Heap is a data structure.
 Therefore, a Heap is not a Priority Queue, but a way to implement a Priority Queue.

+How to determine a node is leave? : total nodes number n divided by 2, if index > n/2 then this is a leave.